Last update: October, 2007

 Each of these textbooks has a separate, small web-page for direct downloading, with further description of the books' respective origins and contents as follows:

-| Narada's Textbook | ☸ | Duroiselle's Textbook | ☸ | De Silva's Textbook |
+Narada’s Textbook | ☸ | Duroiselle’s Textbook | ☸ | De Silva’s Textbook |

-A few years ago, I also created a new edition of F. Mason's 1868 Pali textbook Kachchayano's [sic] Pali Grammar with Chrestomathy & Vocabulary, however, I am not inclined to distribute it on the internet.
-Each of these digital editions has involved a large volume of exceedingly minute labour on my part, but the revision of Mason's work required typing out the full text (ex nihilo) in both Burmese and Sinhalese script, with innumerable corrections.
-If any scholars have a special interest in this work of Mason's (or in Kaccayana generally) they may contact me by mail to arrange receipt of a manuscript.
-Eventually, I might be interested in having a new edition of Mason's work printed (based on the work I've already completed) as it is a good adjunct to my own ("forthcoming") edition of Kaccayana, and it remains a useful introductory textbook for beginners as well.
+A few years ago, I also created a new edition of F. Mason’s 1868 Pali textbook Kachchayano’s [sic] Pali Grammar with Chrestomathy & Vocabulary, however, I am not inclined to distribute it on the internet.
+Each of these digital editions has involved a large volume of exceedingly minute labour on my part, but the revision of Mason’s work required typing out the full text (ex nihilo) in both Burmese and Sinhalese script, with innumerable corrections.
+If any scholars have a special interest in this work of Mason’s (or in Kaccayana generally) they may contact me by mail to arrange receipt of a manuscript.

 Author: Eisel Mazard.